 When it comes to compressors we producers are spoilt for choice.
 We not only have access to every type of compressor topology (design/type) available in the form of software plugins but we now have many variations of the same topology offered by different manufacturers.
 Deciding which manufacturer to use becomes a subjective decision as all well specified plugin manufacturers conform to the standards and builds provided by the software equivalent hardware manufacturers.
-However, not all like for like topologies behave in the same way and this tutorial will demonstrate the differences that exist between manufacturer builds of the same topology.
+However, not all like for like topologies behave in the same way and this tutorial will demonstrate the differences that exist between the manufacturer builds of the same topology.

-The type of compressor that is used both at the mixbus and at the channel stage and is most popular for vocal processing is the opto compressor.
-To understand the subtle differences between different manufacturer builds we need to first understand how opto compressors work.
+The type of compressor that is used both at the mixbus and at the channel stage and is most popular for vocal processing is the Opto compressor.
+To understand the subtle differences between different manufacturer builds we need to first understand how Opto compressors work.

 Plugins used in this video:

 - Understanding the differences in Opto Compressor Designs

 - Understanding Gains